-The most of events were simulated by OLSR which are 143, 571, 00.Consequently, average number of events simulated by TORA and AODV are 199, 354, 5 and 229,537 respectively.
-On the other hand, high simulation speed for most of events simulated per seconds was observed in TORA routing protocol simulation runs that was 544,829 events per second, than it was in AODV and OLSR for about 398,557 and 232, 943 events per seconds.
+The most number of events are simulated by OLSR which are 143,571,00.
+Consequently, average number of events simulated by TORA and AODV are 199,354,5 and 229,537 respectively.
+On the other hand, high simulation speed for most of events simulated per seconds was observed in TORA routing protocol simulation runs that was 544,829 events per second, than it was in AODV and OLSR for about 398,557 and 232,943 events per seconds.
 These statistics shows that proactive protocol can simulate millions of more event than reactive and hybrid protocols.

-A. Throughput Details
+A. Throughput

-Throughput which is the number of routing packets received successfully by each routing protocol was shown in fig (a).
+Throughput which is the number of routing packets received successfully by each routing protocol was shown in figure (6).
 When comparing the routing throughput packets received by each of the protocols, OLSR has the high throughput.
 Throughput is a measure of effectiveness of a routing protocol.
-OLSR receives about 1,950,000 routing packets at start of simulation time, then fluctuates for 60 seconds and gradually becomes stable around 1,600,200 data packets received.
-In fig (b) AODV and TORA are plotted on the different scales to best show the effects of varying throughput.
+OLSR receives about 1,950,000 routing packets at start of simulation time, then fluctuates for 60 seconds and gradually becomes stable around 1,600,200 data

+Fig6: Throughput for AODV, OLSR and TORA

+In figure (7) AODV and TORA are plotted on the different scales to best show the effects of varying throughput.
 TORA's throughput increases IMEP's neighbor discovery mechanism, which requires each node to transmit at least 1 Hello packet per BEACON period (3 second).
 For 900 second simulations with 50 mobile nodes, this results in a maximum throughput of 1, 4500 packets.
-In reactive protocol AODV as the number of sources nodes increases than the number of routing packets receive increases to 8,000 packets as it maintains cache of routes in routing table to destination and unicast reply by reversing route generated by source node or re broadcast route request.
-Delivery of broadcast packets are not reliable at receiver as there cannot be reservation for the wireless medium at the receivers before
+In reactive protocol AODV as the number of sources nodes increases than the number of routing packets received also increases to 8,000 packets as it maintains cache of routes in routing table to destination and unicast reply by reversing route generated by source node or re broadcast route request.
+Delivery of broadcast packets are not reliable at receiver as there cannot be reservation for the wireless medium at the receivers before transmitting a broadcast packet by exchange of request to send or clear to send (RTS/CTS) packets.
+The source nodes generate packets and broadcast packets which are received by many mobile nodes. so number of packets received is much higher than the number of packets sent.
+This difference does not exist in wired networks and shows fundamental limitation of wireless networks.
+Overall, proactive routing protocol has highest throughput in MANETs.